carj/pyPreservica/docs/index.rst

 pyPreservica will only connect to servers which use the https:// protocol and will always validate certificates.

-pyPreservica uses the Certifi project to provide SSL certificate validation.
+pyPreservica uses the `Certifi <https://pypi.org/project/certifi/>`_  project to provide SSL certificate validation.

-Self-signed certificates used by on-premise deployments are not part of the Certifi CA bundle and need to be set explicitly.
+Self-signed certificates used by on-premise deployments are not part of the Certifi CA bundle and therefore need to be set explicitly.

 For on-premise deployments the trusted CAs can be specified through the ``REQUESTS_CA_BUNDLE`` environment variable. e.g.

 .. code-block:: console